Tuesday, December 29, 2020

 Collapsed Lung!
 How to Treat a Pneumothorax

-From Aedes to Zika: the Resurgence of Mosquito-Borne Viruses in the Americas
+From Aedes to Zika: The Resurgence of Mosquito-Borne Viruses in the Americas

 High-Tech Minimally Invasive Surgery

-Advances in Urology from BPH to Erectile Dysfunction
+Advances in Urology: From BPH to Erectile Dysfunction

 Human Hardware: Hip and Knee Replacement